0cjs/hwdev/kp25tk/README.md

 ### Connections

-The board is connected to the scanning device via a 2 row × 13 column .1"-pitch male header ("Host") for a ribbon cable IDC female connector.
+The board is connected to the scanning device via a 2 row × 13 column .1"-pitch male header ("Host"), usually used with a ribbon cable and IDC female connector.
 The header is unshrouded to allow the use of smaller than 13 column connectors when the full 26 pins are not needed.
+(Though we suggest _always_ using a 26P connector on the keypad side and simply using a narrower ribbon cable that does not take up the full width of the connector.)

-The connector pin layout is configured via wire-wrapping or jumpering individual 1-row header pins for each function group to a second 2×13 header ("Config") that parallels the first.
+The connector pin layout is configured via wire-wrapping or jumpering (with "dupont" female-female jumper wires) individual 1-row header pins for each function group to a second 2×13 header ("Config") that parallels the first.
 This allows setting the ribbon cable connector pinout to match a wide variety of scanning devices.
 The function groups are:

-- Power input: 2:GND, 1:+5V
+* Power input: 2:GND, 1:+5V
-- Row select input: 3:row 2, 2:row 1, 1:row 0
+* Row select input: 3:row 2, 2:row 1, 1:row 0
-- Column output: 8:column 7, ..., 1:column 0
+* Column output: 8:column 7, ..., 1:column 0
-- NMI key output: 2:/NMI (negative logic), 1:NMI (positive logic)
+* NMI key output: 2:/NMI (negative logic), 1:NMI (positive logic)
-- RESET button output: 2:/RESET (negative logic), 1:RESET (positive logic)
+* RESET button output: 2:/RESET (negative logic), 1:RESET (positive logic)
-- Slide switch output:
+* Slide switch output:
   -   UP: 2=low, 1=high
   - DOWN: 2=high, 1=low

+### Design Goals

+- Be fully configurable so it can work with almost any system.
+- Do configuration in a way that it can be changed later.
+- Provide a full hex keypad with additional keys for functions and some debounced switches for direct (non-scanned) functions.
+- Have a physical layout that parallels the logical layout in order to make tracing the operation (whether for understanding or debugging) as easy as possible, even for novices to electronics.
+- Use only through-hole parts to make soldering and modification as easy as possible.
+- Be as compact as reasonably possible while meeting the other goals above.

 Components